Interning at NatLaw

 NatLaw is happy to offer various types of internships to those with a strong interest in international development work and commercial law reform.
 NatLaw has the capacity to retain a total of two interns at any given time during the year and will advertise openings for any positions here.

-Current Opportunties: NatLaw is currently accepting applications for Summer 2017 Legal Research Interns (one paid and one volunteer position).
+Current Opportunities: NatLaw is currently accepting applications for Fall 2017 Legal Research Interns.

 Interns should have a strong interest in international development work and commercial law reform, excellent writing skills, and great attention to detail.
 Applicants should familiarize themselves with the work of NatLaw on this website and when applying, note any international experience and specific interest in relevant areas of commercial law in their cover letters.
 Please read the information on this page for more information on NatLaw's internship opportunities and submit all necessary documents with your application.

 The deadline to apply for these positions is August 10, 2017.